TU-Berlin-DIMA/myriad-java/README.md

 3. Abstract/Make use from distributed environment for a) grammar/regex derivation and b) data (+text) generation

+4. Yarn to distribute Hadoop-/Flink on cluster

-4. Look at Iterable-Like API, yield not appropriate
+5. Scala: Look at Iterable-Like API, yield not appropriate